-Recommended position: Oppose Staff comments: The 15-member commission includes one seat for various statewide local government organizations, including a seat representing regional councils of governments.
-Staff is concerned the references in the bill to "unified planning framework" and "common planning framework" are vague, though they're only in the declaration.
+Recommended position: Oppose

+Staff comments: As introduced, the 15-member commission included one seat for various statewide local government organizations, including a seat representing regional councils of governments.
+Staff has raised concerns that the references in the bill to "unified planning framework" and "common planning framework" are vague, though they're only in the declaration.
 However, the bill language introduces a new, undefined term, "integrated framework".
-In the bill language, "create, manage and revise regions as necessary" is more vague and would be done in cooperation with local governments, not existing regional agencies.
+In the bill language, "create, manage and revise regions as necessary" is more vague still and would be done in cooperation with local governments, not existing regional agencies.
+Staff has met with the sponsors and proponents to voice these concerns.
+The bill has been amended to be implemented only upon receipt of adequate "gifts, grants and donations".
+It adds representation on the commission for state department of agriculture, Counties and Commissioners Acting Together, three community planning professionals, and a representative of and indigenous community.
+Its charge has been reduced to a statement that "the commission shall meet as necessary when a local government requests assistance from the commission in addressing a regional opportunity or challenge."

 Legislative Policy: DRCOG supports those efforts that contribute to the achievement of Metro Vision's regional outcomes and encourages state and regional entities to align their policies and investment decisions with Metro Vision and other regional agreements to advance shared objectives.
 DRCOG may support or oppose legislative proposals based on their potential to impact the region's ability to achieve Metro vision outcomes and the associated performance measures, targets and action elements.